rmccrear/game-lab-starter-demo/README.md

 # 🎮 Game Lab Starter Code

-> **CSD Unit 3 Lesson 27 or 28**
+> **CSD Unit 3 - Lessons 27 or 28**

-This is starter code that sets up a VSCode environment to mimic the coding experience in Code.org's Game Lab.
+This starter code sets up a VSCode environment to mimic Code.org's Game Lab coding experience.

-Each file in the `/js` directory contains a function with few lines of example code.
-You should delete this example code and write your own.
+Each file in the `/js` directory contains a function with example code.
+Replace the example code with your own implementation.
 (Don't delete the function!
 Keep it so that your code can be called by the `script.js` file.)

 ## Lesson References